Automation of production in Industry 4.0

 According to the study "The Impact of Industry 4.0 on the Lean Production System" by Kolberg & Zühlke (2015), the connection with the principles of lean production is a central aspect of automation in Industry 4.0.
 Lean production aims to minimize waste and make value chains as lean and efficient as possible.
 Automation in an Industry 4.0 environment reinforces lean principles: processes are automated and optimized in real time, which can reduce waste, shorten production times and improve product quality.

-In our article "Industry 4.0: Importance, challenges and benefits" we explain in detail what Industry 4.0 is.
+In our article "Industry 4.0: Importance, challenges and benefits" we explain in detail the significance of Industry 4.0 for production companies.